L3Harris Space: Tactical SATCOM and HBTSS

 Next Gen OPIR Sensor Development:

-- Critical design reviews progressed in 2024
+- Critical design reviews complete; production hardware progressing

 - L3Harris infrared sensor payload on track for late-2020s deployment schedule